DIGIDEMO’s modules help to teach transferrable skills to Finnish high school students

 The strength of the DIGIDEMO modules is their authenticity and immersion.
 The user feels engaged in the story and wants to progress and try what’s around the next corner.
 Usability has been carefully thought out and the narrative arc remains intact.
 Progress is clear and easy.
 The experience of settling into different roles is especially memorable – with the help of modules, you can easily become a journalist in the imaginary municipality of Nyörilä, a Member of Parliament who listens to colleagues in Parliament or a decision-maker to solve global challenges.

-An example of the feeling of authenticity and immersion is the taxi ride to Parliament in a video, where the user sits in the back seat and listens to the driver’s storytelling and an imaginary news report on the radio, which helps the student to get acquainted with the story.
+An example of the feeling of authenticity and immersion is the taxi ride to Parliament in a video, where the user sits in the back seat and listens to the driver’s storytelling and an imaginary news report on the radio, which helps the student to get acquainted with the story via a virtual environment.
 The DIGIDEMO team, as education professionals, has spent a lot of time developing the pedagogy behind the episodes to make it work.
 The goal is an experiential, playful way to learn.
 For example, through the parliamentary episode, the ability of young people to reflect on their own political identity is developed above all.
 This is best done by offering the students an opportunity to solve case that feels authentic.

 The team has been pleased that the vision for the episodes was successfully built with the help of ThingLink.
 In the design of teaching materials, pedagogy is always considered first and the aim is to find tools that can be used to implement the pedagogical vision.
 In this project, this was achieved using ThingLink.
-The group is also pleased that project funding has enabled careful production of content.
-The team members state that in the future, ThingLink could also be used on a smaller scale as part of their own teaching.
-Now that the platform is familiar, this can be easily done.

 Interested in ThingLink’s design and content production services?